INTRODUCTION

 Social events often involve caffeine-heavy beverages like coffee or tea.
 To manage your intake without feeling left out, try these strategies:

-- Focus on the social interaction rather than the drink itself.
+- Prioritise Social Interaction: Focus on the experience rather than the drink.

 Limiting caffeine intake is a simple yet powerful way to reduce blood pressure and support overall heart health.
-By understanding your body’s response to caffeine, incorporating decaf alternatives, and making mindful dietary choices, you can protect your cardiovascular system while still enjoying your favourite drinks.
-Take small, manageable steps toward caffeine moderation today and experience the long-term benefits for your health and wellbeing.
+By understanding your body’s response to caffeine, incorporating decaf alternatives and making mindful dietary choices, you can protect your cardiovascular system while still enjoying your favourite drinks.
+Take small and manageable steps toward caffeine moderation today and experience the long-term benefits for your health and wellbeing.